Mahfuz1912/Ride-Xpress/README.md

    - Use a command like `javac -cp .:E:\Class\Project\OOP\Ride\Xpress\mysql-connector-j-9.1.0.jar Start.java` (modify the path and JAR file name as needed).
 This will compile your Java source code into class files.

 2. **Run the Compiled Code:**
-   - After successful compilation, run the application using a command like `java -cp .:E:\Class\Project\OOP\Ride\Xpress\mysql-connector-j-9.1.0.jar Start` (modify the path and JAR file name as needed).
+   - After successful compilation, run the application using a command like `java -cp .;"E:\Class Project OOP\Ride Xpress\mysql-connector-j-9.1.0.jar" Start.java `.
 This will execute the `Start.java` class, which is likely the entry point of your application.

 **Additional Considerations:**